llallum/List-of-Companies-affected-by-Crypto24-ransomware-attack/README.md

-# List of Companies affected by Crypto24 ransomware attack
+# List of Companies affected by Crypto24 threat group
-Here are the list of companies that were attacked by Crypto24 ransomware.
+Here are the list of companies that were attacked by Crypto24 and potentially deployed ransomware.

 AR-SOUBE - last active **20250717** <br>
 AU-PFS - last active **20250724**<br>